pcrov/Wordle/README.md

 *Why the name "Wordle"?
 Because that's what it generated for itself when I fed it "word" as a starting point.*

-Some n-gram data, a few simple utility functions, and an example script for generating English-like words.
+Some n-gram data, a couple simple utility functions, and an example script for generating English-like words.
 Built to answer ["How can I generate a random logical word?"](http://stackoverflow.com/questions/25966526/how-can-i-generate-a-random-logical-word) found at Stack Overflow.

+## Requirements ##

+PHP 5.6.3 or higher with the [GMP extension](http://php.net/manual/en/book.gmp.php).

 ## Method & Data ##